Introducing Compass Mortgage™ – For More Flexible Approvals

 What is the prime rate right now?

-3.25% – Bank of Canada Policy Rate
+2.25% – Bank of Canada Policy Rate

-5.45% – Bank Prime Rate
+4.45% – Bank Prime Rate

 What is a prime rate?

 A prime rate, also called a bank prime rate, refers to the interest rate banks use to set other interest rates, including mortgage rates.
-It's the rate banks charge their most creditworthy customers, typically large corporations.
+It's the rate banks charge their most creditworthy clients, typically large corporations.

 The prime rate is tied to the Bank of Canada's (BoC's) policy rate, which can change or stay the same at the eight pre-scheduled rate 'dates' during the year when the central bank decides whether to heat or cool economic conditions.

-The prime rate 'floats' and directly affects other floating interest rate products, like variable-rate mortgages and HELOCs (home equity lines of credit).
-It also indirectly affects the fixed mortgage rate market.
+The prime rate 'floats' and directly affects other floating interest-rate products, like variable-rate mortgages and HELOCs (home equity lines of credit).
+It also indirectly affects the fixed-mortgage-rate market.

 How does prime rate heating and cooling affect your mortgage decisions?